 His brother Ralf in recent days has claimed to have seen him demotivated and ready for retirement.
 He denies again:

-"As long as I'm competitive, as long as I'm having fun, and as long as you're enjoying seeing me, I'll keep going".
+"As long as I'm competitive, as long as I'm having fun, and as long as you enjoy seeing me, I'll keep going".

 "We'll try until there's an arithmetical chance".